 International House Ann Arbor (IHAA) has served international students since 1888, reflecting a century-long mission to promote intercultural understanding and peace.
 Today, IHAA welcomes international and US students and scholars. (photo below, circa 1970’s)

-The name ECIR, Ecumenical Center and International Residence, was first used in 2000 after merging the Ecumenical Campus Center (ECC) with Ecumenical Association for International Understanding.
-Most recently, the new name of International House Ann Arbor (IHAA) was established in 2018.
+The name Ecumenical Center and International Residence (ECIR) was adopted in 2000 after merging the Ecumenical Campus Center (ECC) with Ecumenical Association for International Understanding.
+In 2018, ECIR was given a new name, the International House Ann Arbor (IHAA), and all events and activities were gathered into the Global Engagement for Understanding Program.
 Throughout these name changes, the mission has remained the same.